WilliamAClements/Networking/Resume/Resume9Points.md

 - Who is the audience of your resume?
 - How do I make my resume better?
 - What are some good projects I should start on?
-- What is a good format for my experience?
+- What should I include in my [experience](Resume9Points.md)?
 Projects?

 ### Question for you:
 - How many companies have you applied to so far?
 Could I get a list?